Wildlife of Canada: Habitat

-Canada is divided into fifteen terrestrial and five marine ecozones, such as the forests of British Columbia and Central Canada, the prairies of Western Canada, the tundra of Northern Canada, and the marine ecosystems of the Arctic, Atlantic Canada and Pacific coast.
+Canada is characterized by a wide range of both meteorologic and geological regions that are divided into fifteen terrestrial and five marine ecozones, such as the forests of British Columbia and Central Canada, the prairies of Western Canada, the tundra of Northern Canada, and the marine ecosystems of the Arctic, Atlantic Canada and Pacific coast.
 The largest marine ecozone is the Arctic Archipelago (which covers about 15 percent of Canada, or 1.5 million km2), whereas the largest terrestrial ecozone is the Boreal Shield (covering 20 percent of Canada, or 1.9 million km2).

 Canada's major biomes are the tundra, boreal forest, grassland, and temperate deciduous forest.
 British Columbia has a multitude of smaller biomes, including: a subalpine forest which extends into Alberta, a temperate rainforest along the coast, a semi arid desert located in the Okanagan Valley and alpine tundra in the higher mountainous regions.

 Over half of Canada's landscape is intact and relatively free of human development.
 The boreal forest of Canada is considered to be the largest intact forest on earth, with around 3,000,00 km2 undisturbed by roads, cities or industry.
 The Canadian Arctic tundra is the second-largest vegetation region in the country consisting of dwarf shrubs, sedges and grasses, mosses and lichens.
 The Canadian Prairies a temperate grassland with shrubland and northern mixed grasslands are used for rearing livestock and cultivating crops.
 Only seven percent of Canada's land is suitable for large scale agricultural production.

 Canada has over 2,000,000 lakes—563 greater than 100 km2—which is more than any other country hosting a multitude of unique ecosystems.
 Canada is home to about twenty five percent (134.6 million ha) of the world's wetlands that support a vast array of local ecosystems.
 Canada's waterways have their own ecosystems; with the two longest rivers being the Mackenzie River, that begins at Great Slave Lake and ends in the Arctic Ocean, with its drainage basin covering a large part of northwestern Canada, and the Saint Lawrence River, which drains the Great Lakes into the Gulf of St. Lawrence ending in the Atlantic Ocean.
 The Mackenzie, including its tributaries is over 4200 km2 in length and lies within the second largest drainage basin of North America, while the St. Lawrence 3058 km2 in length, drains the world's largest system of freshwater lakes.